Benemenn/HackOurCoffeemaker/LecturesMaterial&Notes/notes.md

 - Asset: may be a lot, from the cup of coffee to the machine
 - RAMI4.0: Reference architecture i4.0
 - Instance: model created from a type
+- OPCUA - Open Protocol Communication Unified Access

 ![](./images/RAMI4.0_HotStuff.jpg)

+### Road today RealTime

+- from Point to Point Comm -> data collection in cloud and processing
+-